 You just know that in case you do get sick, you did everything you could and that sometimes we just can’t have everything that we want.

 Things happen.
-Unhealthy vegans are sometimes just victims of bad luck.
+Unhealthy vegans are sometimes just victims of bad luck. ng up.

 We can do the 99% and know that if that 1% rebels, we are controlling the majority, so we better be good at handling that 99%.

 So, yes, unhealthy vegans do exist but that is not the reason why you should not become a plant-based eater.
 If you decide to change your lifestyle, change everything and not just your diet.